How internships help in your future career?

 Nevertheless, if you’re starting career in the nonprofit sector, there is no better way to take those first steps.
 It might seem an obvious point, but it’s one worth making: interning with an NGO is the best way to kickstart your career in the nonprofit sector.
 You’ll gain first hand experience of what it’s like to be in the field.
 You can see what challenges might arise, and what skills you’ll need to overcome them.
 You’ll develop the interpersonal skills, pragmatism, and perseverance needed to forge a career in the nonprofit sector.
 And, crucially, even as you learn, you’ll be giving your time and effort to a cause that really needs it.

-As might be expected, here at Roots we’re a little biased and feel that almost anyone’s career would receive a boost from a nonprofit internship abroad.
-With such an array of courses, programs and opportunities, the possibilities of how your career could change are almost endless.
+As might be expected, here at Roots we’re a little biased and know just much how your internship experience impacts your career.
+We feel that almost anyone’s career would receive a boost from a nonprofit internship abroad.
+With such an array of courses, programs, and opportunities, the possibilities of how your career could change are almost endless.
 And that’s just from what we can guarantee.
-On any internship there are countless unknown variables, and often this is where our interns find their most valuable takeaways.
+On any internship, there are countless unknown variables, and often this is where our interns find their most valuable takeaways.
 There is no telling who you’ll meet, what community you’ll find, what new passion or calling might spark to life.

-So, how could a nonprofit internship abroad boost your career?
+So, how can an internship experience impact your career?
 Immeasurably and in a bounty of different ways.
 There are so many points in your career that the opportunity to travel, learn, and make an impact could help you develop further.
-Wherever you are in your career, and wherever it is you’re going, there is a nonprofit internship opportunity abroad that could provide you with your next step.
+Wherever you are in your career, and wherever it is you’re going, there are endless benefits of an internship abroad that could provide you with your next step.

 Share this post